-East Texas Businesses reopening with restrictions
+East Texas businesses reopening with restrictions

-TYLER, Texas (KETK) – Governor Abbott’s order to have local stores and restaurant goes into effect tomorrow.
+TYLER, Texas (KETK) – Governor Abbott’s order to reopen retail stores and restaurants goes into effect May 1.

-East Texas entrepreneurs are getting ready.
-Diane Bunker, the owner of Spinout, and Les Ellsworth who owns The Potpourri House are prepared.
+East Texas entrepreneurs are getting ready and Diane Bunker, the owner of Spinout, and Les Ellsworth who owns The Potpourri House are prepared.

-Each business owner is following the regulation s and want to keep themselves, their staff and customers happy and healthy.
+Each business owner is following state regulations and wants to keep themselves, their staff, and customers happy and healthy.

 “I have all my employees here today and we have been cleaning everything, door handles, anything that anyone would touch.
 Trying to get it all ready and clean where people feel comfortable about coming in,” says Bunker.